-Grants with Sufficiently Specific Performance Obligations Other Grants and Contributions
+Grants with Sufficiently Specific Performance Obligations

-'Grants with Sufficiently Specific Performance Obligations' are recognised as revenue over time in accordance with AASB 15 when 'Burley Griffin Agency' satisfies the milestones contained in the funding agreement relating to the conduct of relevant ecological surveys for 'Example Commonwealth Department'.
+'Grants with Sufficiently Specific Performance Obligations' are recognised as revenue over time in accordance with AASB 15 Revenue from Contracts with Customers when 'Burley Griffin Agency' satisfies the milestones contained in the funding agreement relating to the conduct of relevant ecological surveys for 'Example Commonwealth Department'.
 The funding payments are normally received in advance however are not recognised as revenue until after the relevant obligation is satisfied.